red-gate/level-up-academy/web-training/TypeScript/Unit 6 - Type Manipulation 2/Instructions.md

 - Take a look at `Ex2/ex2.ts`
 - Try filling in the type definitions for `CssBorderString` and `EventHandlers<T>` types.

+Bonus: you can do some crazy type-level programming with template literal types, including [a fully-functional SQL database and query language](https://github.com/codemix/ts-sql)!
+Check out [Typescript Awesome Template Literal Types](https://github.com/ghoullier/awesome-template-literal-types) for more examples.

 ## Exercise 3: Mixins

 ### Part A.